-During FY2022 and as at the date of this report, the Company is headed by an effective Board comprising six (6) Directors of whom three (3) are Executive Directors and three (3) are Non-Executive Independent Directors.
+As at the date of this report, the Company is headed by an effective Board comprising seven Directors of whom three are Executive Directors and four are Non-Executive and Independent Directors.
 Their combined wealth and diversity of skills, experience, gender and knowledge of the Company enable them to contribute effectively to the strategic growth and governance of the Group.